Is BMI Accurate?

 It’s a tool used at regular doctor’s visits, a tool referenced in health and wellness spaces, and a tool that research about health conditions has become based around.

-It’s also a tool that has pathologized and stigmatized bodies for centuries, and a tool that has been weaponized to push people into maintaining their eating disorders or to spiral them deeper into eating disorder behaviors
+It’s also a tool that has pathologized and stigmatized bodies for centuries, and a tool that has been weaponized to push people into maintaining their eating disorders or to spiral them deeper into eating disorder behaviors.

 On top of that, over the years the BMI has become something that the general public has used to measure their worth, their character, their motivation, and their ability to care for themselves.
-This has made individuals question is BMI accurate.

 We all know the categories of the BMI, but let’s reflect for a minute on the general meaning that has been attached to them: